Resource-aware Cyber Deception for Microservice-based Applications: Problem formulation

-We formalize the decoy allocation dynamic by leveraging the concept of \textit{Betweenness} \textit{Centrality} (BC) of a vertex.
+We formalize the dynamic of decoy allocation by using the concept of \textit{Betweenness} \textit{Centrality} (BC) of a vertex.
 This metric measures the number of shortest paths traversing each graph vertex and offers an analytic approach to tackle the decoy allocation problem.
 The higher this value is, the more “central" is the related vertex compared to the surrounding vertices since its location allows to reach multiple destinations with minimum cost.
-In our scenario, we define $\sigma^{(v_i)}_{AP(v_s,v_t)}$ as the binary indicator function expressing if the AP from $v_s$ to $v_t$ contains vertex $v_i$.
-More specifically, $\sigma^{(v_i)}_{AP(v_s,v_t)} = 1$ if $v_i \in AP(v_s,v_t)$ and $\sigma^{(v_i)}_{AP(v_s,v_t)} = 0$ otherwise.
-Similarly, we define $\sigma_{AP(v_s,v_t)}$ as the variable indicating the number of APs from $v_s$ to $v_t$.
-According to this notation, we compute the BC of a vertex $v_i \in V$ given the number of APs in $AG$ as
+Based on this definition, we can consider the BC as a security metric indicating the likelihood that a microservice may eventually interact with an attacker.
+Consequently, a suitable decoy allocation strategy should select those microservices with high BC values to increase the chance of the decoys to intercept possible attacks.